 Bouillon Chartier is the classic budget option.
 They don’t take reservations, so be prepared to queue, but the food is good and the prices are very hard to beat for Paris.

 In Le Marais, Le Café des Musées does a beef bourguignon that we come back to every visit.
 It’s on a quiet side street and feels like a proper neighbourhood bistro.
-If you’re looking for something a bit different, Homer does fantastic lobster rolls, though it’s not cheap.
+If you’re after something a bit different, Homer does a very good lobster roll, though it isn’t cheap.

-Near the Eiffel Tower, La Fontaine de Mars is a lovely traditional restaurant with an excellent cassoulet.
+Near the Eiffel Tower, La Fontaine de Mars is a lovely traditional restaurant with a cassoulet worth ordering.
 Book ahead if you can.

-We’ve also done the Take Walks food tour through Le Marais, which includes stops at the Marché des Enfants Rouges (the oldest covered market in Paris).
-If you enjoy food tours, it’s a great introduction to Parisian food culture.
+We’ve also done the Take Walks food tour through Le Marais, which includes stops at the Marché des Enfants Rouges, the oldest covered market in Paris.
+If you enjoy food tours, it’s a great introduction to the city’s food culture.

-For booking restaurants, we recommend TheFork (La Fourchette), which is the most popular restaurant booking platform in France and makes the process easy even if you don’t speak French.
+For booking restaurants, we recommend TheFork (La Fourchette), the most popular restaurant booking platform in France, which makes the process easy even if you don’t speak French.

 When to Visit Paris

 Paris is good year-round.
-Summer (June to August) has the best weather but the longest queues and biggest crowds.
-If you want decent weather with fewer people, May and September are the sweet spot.
+Summer, from June to August, has the best weather but also the longest queues and the biggest crowds.
+If you want decent weather with fewer people around, May and September are the sweet spot.

 How to Get Around Paris

 Paris has an excellent public transport network.
-The Metro is fast and covers the whole city, and there are also buses and RER trains.
-Taxis and ride-hailing apps are available too.
+The Metro is fast and covers the whole city, and there are buses and RER trains too.
+Taxis and ride-hailing apps are widely available.
+For this itinerary you’ll mostly walk, with the Metro filling in the longer hops between districts.

 How to Save Money on Your Paris Trip